melmothx/context-unofficial-test-suite/README.md

 The debug is activated with the option "--debug" (or with the environment variable CONTEXTTEXTDEBUG=1.

+You can run the tests against a single directory using the --single option, for example:

+  ./run-test.pl --single references/path/to/test

 To add a test file, put the resulting PDF under the directory "references", and the sources under "src".
 In "src" you can add multiple files in subdirectories, but the master .tex path and the